rickhull/buildar/README.md

   s.files = File.readlines(manifest_file).map { |f| f.chomp }
 ```

-Note, this also shows how to maintain a MANIFEST.txt file outside of your gemspec file.

 Integrate with git
 ------------------
 Enable git integration with `b.use_git = true`.
 This empowers `tag` and `bump`: